 It’s not that you can make a wrong choice when it comes to your logo colour, but you can potentially pick a less effective shade.
-Consider the statistic that 80% of clients think a colour is accountable for brand recognition.
-If you want your customers to gain a sense of loyalty and familiarity with your brand, the colour should reflect your brand’s products, services and character.
+Consider the statistic that 80% of clients think the colour is accountable for brand recognition.
+If you want your customers to gain a sense of loyalty and familiarity with your brand, the colour should reflect your brand’s products, services, and character.

 The best use of colour

-No matter what you’re designing for, set some time aside to research the psychology behind any colours you pick.
-Take beer company, Carlsberg, for
+No matter what you’re designing for, set aside time to research the psychology behind any colours you pick.
+Take beer company Carlsberg, for

 Let’s explore how to channel these findings into your marketing designs:

-- Capitalise on the advantages of red and yellow: use these on your large print ads to increase the chances of catching the eyes of passers-by.
+- Capitalise on the advantages of red and yellow: use these on your large print ads to increase the chances of catching passers-by’s eyes.

 Elevate your design work with the power of psychology and colour choice!